KENILSHAHH/simpleNFTTutorial/README.md

 - Understand the basics of NFT standards and smart contract development.

-(OPTIONAL) Now that you've completed this tutorial, you're ready to...
+ Now that you've completed this tutorial, you're ready to...

 - Explore more advanced features of the Flow EVM testnet and build more complex NFT DApps.
 - Learn about other NFT standards like ERC1155 and ERC721.